 Two-button collar, angled pockets, elasticated waist and cuff plus a tartan lining.
 Sizes are XS through to 5XL, loads of colours and apparently they are made in England.

 Amazingly, you can pick these up for £13.95 each on eBay.
 I know.
 But I’ve no idea about the quality or the sizing, so definitely buyer beware.
 Although at that price, it’s not a massive risk to take.

 Note that many other companies do a Harrington-style jacket these days.
 Those include a budget one at Uniqlo, a Tootal version, a Brutus Harrington (pictured above) a Lacoste jacket, Pretty Green and many more.
 Basically, there’s something for everyone depending on the depth of your pocket.

-Also, keep an eye on the site as we do flag up deals in the sales as and when I find them.
+Also, keep an eye on the site as I do flag up deals in the sales as and when I find them.
 There are usually deals on Baracuta jackets if you hunt around during the sales.

 Note that I also did a top 10 Harrington Jackets round-up at His Knibs too.
 The remit is a little wider there, but it’s worth checking out if you want more options.